Care through discovery

 The science is only as good as our people

 Providing excellent care to patients requires an exceptional team of scientists and clinicians.
 These best and brightest people are attracted to centres that have a vibrant research program.
-Manitobans are fortunate to have the Research Institute situated within a major Canadian cancer centre, which continues to grow stronger and attract the next generation of scientists.
+Manitobans are fortunate to have a research institute situated within a major Canadian cancer centre, which continues to grow stronger and attract the next generation of scientists.
 Today, we have over 70 scientists researching cancer and blood disorders.
 They collaborate as team members within Manitoba, nationally, and around the world.

 Find a Researcher